tmastny/Statistical-Rethinking-Notes/README.md

 ### How to use

 There is a folder for each chapter and in each folder there are files for notes and exercises.
 There are two types of files, `.Rmd` and `.md`.
 To see the results in formatted html open the `.md` files on github.
 Some code or warnings may be suppressed.
-For the complete code, see the `.Rmd` files.
+For the complete code, open the `.Rmd` files in RStudio.

 ### Other sets of notes